 CS 490 Selected Topics in Computer Science (Variable 1-4)

 Coverage of a specialized computer science topic, of current interest but not adequately treated in regular course offerings.
 The topic may, for example, be the theoretical and programmatic study of a methodology for a class of computational problems, an introduction to a research area of computing, or an in-depth examination of the usage and internals of a software artifact or framework.
 The same topic will not be repeated for at least two years.
-Prerequisites: CS 240 and MAT 115.
+Prerequisite: CS 240.

 CS 491 Independent Study (Variable 1‑4)